Women's and Gender Studies

 This course is an introduction to the various and often conflicting ways in which gender and sexuality are represented in biblical texts as well as the range of interpretations of these texts over time.
 In this course, we will read ancient texts alongside contemporary theories of gender and sexuality.
 On the one hand, we will consider how biblical texts have been used to construct categories of "normal" and "natural" gender and sexuality and, on the other, how they might be read to undermine or subvert these frameworks.
 In addition to historically contextualizing ideas about gender and sexuality within biblical texts, we will also address contemporary uses of the Bible in public debates.
 This course fulfills the Power and Justice (P) GE requirement.

-WGST 110 - Biology & the Politics of Women's Health (4 Credit Hours)
+WGST 110 - Biology and Politics of Women's Health (4 Credit Hours)

 This course examines critical conversations in the biology, politics, culture, and history of women’s health.
 The nation’s greatest health issues include, but are not limited to, unmanaged chronic conditions (including cardiovascular health), environmental health risks and cancer, racial and ethnic health disparities, women's reproductive and sexual health, and the epidemic of obesity.
 Barriers in healthcare delivery, at healthcare system and provider levels, exist for women, trans people, and non-binary people.
-Evaluating the complexities of these gendered health issues involves both scientific literacy and sociocultural literacy.
+Evaluating the complexities of these gendered health issues involves both scientific literacy and socio-cultural literacy.
 This course provides a fundamental understanding of how biological system structures and functions are related, specific to the female human body.
 The laboratory component of this course familiarizes students with the scientific method, feminist theory in science, and methods in women’s health research.
 This course promotes proficiency in oral communication through practice in a variety of formats that typically occur in biology and women's and gender studies.
-This course fulfills the I (or Y for BIOL 110), P and R GE requirements and the Sciences distribution requirement for WGST majors.

 Crosslisting: BIOL 110.